 It is especially important that people be allowed to speak for themselves.
-If you expect participants to plan action that affects people other than those present, decide how will you give voice to those not in the room.
+If you expect audience members to plan action that affects people other than those present, decide how you'll give a voice to those not in the room.